Manipulating and Measuring Model Interpretability: Introduction

-To address this problem as well as the General Data Protection Regulation's requirements to provide ``meaningful information about the logic involved'' in decisions made by algorithms, a new line of research has emerged that focuses on developing \emph{interpretable} decision-making models.
-There are two common approaches.
-Since there is evidence that simple, transparent models can be as accurate as more complex, black-box models~\citep{rudin2018,dawes1979,schoemaker1982,gigerenzer1996reasoning,simplerules,aastebro2006}, the first approach is to create \edit{inherently} \emph{simple} models, such as point systems that can be memorized~\citep{simplerules,UR16} or generative additive models in which the impact of each feature on the model's prediction should be relatively easy to understand~\citep{lou2012intelligible,lou2013ga2m,caruana2015intelligible}.
-The second is to provide post-hoc \emph{explanations} for (potentially complex) models.
-One thread of research in this direction looks at how to explain individual predictions by learning simple local approximations of a model around particular data points~\citep{ribeiro2016should,LL17,LKCL17} or estimating the influence of training examples~\citep{KL17}, while another focuses on visualization of model output or properties~\citep{WVH16,KD+17}.
-Both simple models and post-hoc explanations are attempts at creating more interpretable decisions aids.\looseness=-1
+\edit{In response to these concerns,} a prolific line of research has emerged that focuses on \edit{the \emph{interpretability} of machine learning models.
+There are two main approaches to developing supposedly interpretable models.
+First, because there is evidence that simple models with clear internals} can be as accurate as more complex, black-box models in some domains~\citep{rudin2018,dawes1979,schoemaker1982,gigerenzer1996reasoning,jung2020simple,aastebro2006}, one approach is to create simple\edit{, clear} models such as point systems that can be memorized~\citep{jung2020simple,UR16} or \edit{generalized} additive models \edit{that facilitate visualizing} the impact of each feature on the model's prediction\edit{s}~\citep{lou2012intelligible,lou2013ga2m,caruana2015intelligible}. \edit{The hope is that these models will be easier for people to understand and use.}

+The second approach is to provide post-hoc explanations for potentially complex\edit{, black-box} models.
+Threads of research \edit{that focus on this approach} look at how to explain individual predictions by learning simple local approximations of a model around particular data points~\citep{ribeiro2016should,LL17,LKCL17}, training simple models to mimic \edit{more} complex ones~\citep{lakkaraju2019faithful,tan2018distill}, estimating the influence of training \edit{data points}~\citep{KL17}, describing the change to an input data point that would change a model's prediction for it~\citep{ustun2019actionable, russell2019efficient, wachter2017counterfactual, weld2019challenge}, and visualizing model \edit{predictions} or properties~\citep{WVH16,KD+17}.